 Finding funding opportunities for software development can be challenging, especially as they’re scattered across many government and non-profit websites.
-Plus, there isn’t one grant that is best for everyone, as each is suited to a specific type of venture, business, or project.
+There isn’t one grant of funding program that is best for everyone, as each is suited to a specific type of venture, business, or project.

 1. Funding for Innovative Software Projects